 yum search nginx

-Using the provides option, you can find packages containing the specific file, for example:
+Using the provides option, you can find packages containing the specific file.
+For example, look for the Squid proxy package:

 yum provides */squid.conf